Frequently Asked Questions:

 How can I purchase an RX Drug Disposal Box from American Security Cabinets?

-If you are not quite ready to purchase the medication drop box, we offer a variety of implementation programs for you to choose from and we partner with companies to tailor fit programs specific to their individual needs.
+We offer a variety of implementation programs for you to choose from to tailor fit programs specific to your individual needs.
 The best program is determined by the goal the location is striving to achieve by adding a disposal box to their services offered.

 Lease Program: This is our most popular program.
 Leasing the unit allows the business to spread the cost of the RX Drug Drop out over time, making it an affordable wat to add value to your location.

 Trade-In Program: This option allows the location to trade in their unit for a different model as their business needs change.
-This is a cost effective way for businesses who see an increase in their box usuage to upgrade to one with greater capacity.
+This is a cost-effective way for businesses who see an increase in their box usage to upgrade to one with greater capacity.

 Try and Buy Program: This offers locations a low-risk opportunity to try one of our units for a low monthly fee to see how well their community responds.
 We are confident that the results will be positive, so if after the trial, the location chooses to keep the box, we will apply the monthly fees paid toward the cost to lease.